 We are also actively addressing on-campus cultural issues arising from Widening Access.
-Utilising our Diversity and Equalities Committee, Student Liaison and Access Officer, Disability and Learning Support team, in addition to a project team (CATalyst), we are working towards a holistic welfare and support system across the College.
+Utilising our Diversity and Equalities Committee, Student Liaison and Widening Participation Officers, Disability and Learning Support team, in addition to the new Student Advice and Support project team "S.A.S." (formerly CATalyst), we are working towards a holistic welfare and support system across the College.
+Over the past year, the S.A.S. team has created sub-strand groups in each of the key welfare and outreach areas of Widening Participation, Student Support, Disabilities and "Admissions to Graduation".
+Strand groups consequently enjoy robust reporting mechanisms (through the central S.A.S. hub) directly to the Senior Management Group (SMG).